uhellstr/oracle-rest-db-links/README.md

 So it conforms to your standards.. or you set the parameter p_in_metaparams => false and do all the conversions yourself.
 Check the return from the restbased view's JSON to see how your date format is handled in JSON!

+If you want to call the parameter yourself the syntax is (e.g to turn it off):

 ```
 set define off
 set serveroutput on